fsquillace/pearl/doc/pearl-as-ide.md

-There is also a special file named *default* you can create in the same directory *~/.config/pearl/envs*, which allow to define the generic environment for any tmux session.
+There is also a special file named *default* you can create in the same directory *~/.config/pearl/envs*, which allow to define the generic environment for any tmux sessions.

 ## Setup vim ##

 Just use the awesome pearl configuration for vim and enjoy it!

-    pearl_config_install_update vim
+    pearl-dotfiles enable vimrc

 To install the [vim-python-mode](https://github.com/klen/python-mode):

-    pearl_module_install_update vim-python-mode
+    pearl module install vim/python-mode

-To get the list of all plugins for vim and more in pearl use:
+To get the list of all plugins for vim in pearl use:

-    pearl_module_list
+    pearl module list

 ## Setup git ##

 Just use the awesome pearl configuration for git and enjoy it!

-    pearl_config_install_update gitconfig
+    pearl-dotfiles enable gitconfig

 ## Install ranger ##

 `ranger` is a ncurses file manager with vim like keybindings.
 I strongly suggest it.

-    pearl_module_install_update ranger
+    pearl module install misc/ranger

 ## Trash files ##